 Text and photos by Dady Chery

 Mind you, this was subtle.
-But somehow I noticed the small turquoise mass oozing from the car’s front tire like a line of toothpaste.
+But somehow I noticed the small turquoise mass that oozed from the car’s front tire like a line of toothpaste.
 It was roughly cylindrical, about half an inch wide and one inch long, tucked behind the tire, near to the ground.
 So easy to kill, but a coincidence had prepared me for it.

 A week ago, while I watched a Monarch and a Queen butterfly cavort around each other in a public garden, a woman next to me talked about a friend who collected marvelous photos of insects and was awash with excitement during their last phone conversation, because she had discovered in her garden what I just found behind the car’s right front tire.
 I had listened then, amazed, half wishing I might make a similar discovery and half knowing I probably never would.